aws-samples/vpc-lattice-strangler-cfn-templates/README.md

 This repository contains an example of how use Vpc Lattice to Strangle your legacy application deployed in EC2.
 A lot of times throughout startup journey, there is a clear requirement for speed and experimentation.
 Once the feasibility, usage and MVP are proven, engineering teams will pivot to scaling goals. often times is a non trivial task to refactor your architecture and break your monolith in smaller chunks while reducing risk of downtime.

-VPC Lattice is a great new service that not only allows a lot of the network complexitites to be abstrated away from your application integrations, but it also offers weighted routing, which can be used to strangle traffic from your monolith, while having the possibility to easily revert back traffic in case of issues start to be observed.
+VPC Lattice is a great new service that not only allows a lot of the network complexitites to be abstrated away from your application integrations, but it also offers routing, which can be used to strangle traffic from your monolith, while having the possibility to easily revert back traffic in case of issues start to be observed.

 This set of 3 cloudformation templates are broken down by a ilustrative representation of the legacy system (cfn-legacy-product), new service running on Lambda (cfn-new-product) and a template which spin ups the most important resources to bare minimum, functional VPC lattice setup.